 What are carotenoids?

-Carotenoids are a large group of pigments that are produced by plants (over 700 found in nature so far, and over 40 provided in our diet).
-These nutrients can be divided into two groups called xanthophylls and carotenes, depending on their molecular structure.
+Carotenoids are a large group of pigments that are produced by plants.
+And can be divided into two groups called xanthophylls and carotenes.
+Depending on their molecular structure.

-So what are these carotenoids good for?
-Well in nature they play an important role in protecting tissues against sunlight.
-As they work as highly effective antioxidants.
-And in plants, they are also involved in photosynthesis and have the ability to absorb UV-rays and blue light.
+In nature, these carotenoids play an important role in protecting tissues against sunlight.
+As well as being involved in photosynthesis since they have the ability to absorb UV-rays and blue light.